 Billboards can be repurposed to generate clean drinking water.
 Bus stops can serve as mood-boosting shelters.
 Stairways can become mini urban parks to add a space for rest and relaxation.
+Railway underpasses can be reborn as community play spaces.
 Too many urban elements serve only one purpose when they are capable of doing so much more.
 Even worse, many fade into obsolescence and are removed and replaced without consideration of the additional functionalities they could perform.

 The municipal water supply doesn’t reach many outlying areas of Lima, Peru.
 Residents in these areas rely on shallow wells that are often polluted for their drinking water.
 The struggle for water in one of the world’s driest cities is cruelly ironic, as the air above the city has a 95% humidity.

 A local engineering college, UTEC, realized a solution could be possible by reimagining the use for a structure that literally connects the earth and sky.
 They repurposed an existing billboard into essentially a giant de-humidifier that draws water from the air, purifies it, and channels it into a storage tank contained in the base of the billboard.
 After the modification, the Water Billboard produced an average of 96 liters (25 gallons) of fresh water a day for local communities.
 A year later, the Water Billboard was modified further to irrigate a hydroponic system, allowing fresh vegetables to be grown at its base.